aodn/python-aodntools/aodntools/timeseries_products/Documentation/Gridded_timeseries.md

 The dimensions of the resulting file  are determined as follows:

-- `TIME`:  the 1-hour timestamps from the hourly-timeseries product;
+- `TIME`:  the 1-hour timestamps from the hourly time series product;
-- `DEPTH`: the target depth where the temperature values have been interpolated.
+- `DEPTH`: the target depths where the temperature values have been interpolated.

 ### Variables

-The product will only aggregate Sea Water Temperature `TEMP` when two or more lectures exist at different depth at any timestamp.
+The product will only aggregate Sea Water Temperature `TEMP` when two or more lectures exist at different depths at the same timestamp, and the separation of the sensors are not greater than a maximum distance specified for any particular site.

-In order to keep track of the provenance of VoIs in the aggregated file, accessory variables are created:

-- `instrument_index(OBSERVATION)`: index [0:number of files] of the instrument used, referencing the INSTRUMENT dimension.
+The product will also contain:

+- `LATITUDE`: LATITUDE.
+- `LONGITUDE`: LONGITUDE.
-- `source_file(INSTRUMENT, string256)`: URLs of the files used
+- `TEMP_count`: number of observations in the water column used for the interpolation at every timestamp
-- `instrument_id(INSTRUMENT, string256)`: concatenated deployment_code, instrument and instrument_serial_number from the global attributes of each file
-- `LATITUDE(INSTRUMENT)`: LATITUDE per instrument.
-- `LONGITUDE(INSTRUMENT)`: LONGITUDE per instrument.
-- `NOMINAL_DEPTH(INSTRUMENT)`: nominal depth per instrument, from the input file’s variable NOMINAL_DEPTH or global attribute instrument_nominal_depth.

 ### Attributes